Marck Espejo

-Marck Jesus Paguirigan Espejo (born March 1, 1997) is a Filipino volleyball athlete who will play for Kubota Spears Osaka of the V.League.
+Marck Jesus Paguirigan Espejo (born March 1, 1997) is a Filipino volleyball athlete who plays for TSG Skyhawks of the Taiwan Professional Volleyball League.
 He is also member of the Philippines men's national volleyball team and played collegiate volleyball with Ateneo de Manila University.

-Early life
+Early life and education

 Marck Espejo was born on March 1, 1997 in Manila, Philippines.
+He took up volleball when he was on his sixth grade in elementary school.
+Espejo studied at the Santa Elena High School - Marikina.
+He later attended the Ateneo de Manila University.

 Career

 Youth

-Espejo studied at the Santa Elena High School - Marikina.
-While playing for his secondary school, Espejo bagged the Best Attacker awards in the 2012 Palarong Pambansa, 2011 National Milo Little Olympics Championship, 2012 and 2013 NCR Volleyball Regional Meet.
+Espejo was part of Santa Elena High School - Marikina boys' volleyball team.
+In his freshman year, Espejo mostly fulfilled the role as a ball boy, consuming leftover drinks of his teammates.
+The following year, the departure of his older teammate enable Espejo to become part of Santa Elena's core team.
+He also bagged the Best Attacker awards in the 2012 Palarong Pambansa, 2011 National Milo Little Olympics Championship, 2012 and 2013 NCR Volleyball Regional Meet.

 Collegiate

 As a multi-awarded high school volleyball player, he was recruited by Ateneo De Manila University to play for its men's varsity volleyball team.
 Espejo won the 2014 GUIDON-Moro Lorenzo Sportsman of The Year award.

 UAAP

 In the University Athletic Association of the Philippines (UAAP) Volleyball Championship, Espejo led Ateneo's team to win three consecutive championships from UAAP Season 77 to UAAP Season 79.

 In UAAP Season 76 where Ateneo finished as runner-ups, Espejo was hailed as the Rookie of the Year and Season's MVP while in UAAP Season 77 as Best Attacker and Season's MVP.
 In UAAP Season 78, he received three awards: Best Attacker, Best Server, and Season's MVP.
 Espejo also bagged the UAAP Season 79 Best Scorer, Best Attacker, and Season's MVP.
 He ended his UAAP stint with Ateneo in 2018 with a loss to the National University in the final of UAAP Season 80.
 And Espejo makes a historic 55-point game on UAAP Season 80 Semifinals against FEU.